imbo/imbo-face-detector/README.md

 ## Configuration file

-Should you instead want to use a configuration file, simply create a JSON file with any or all of the options below.
+Should you instead want to use a configuration file, simply create a JSON file with any or all of the options below, and specify the path to the file with the `--config` option.
 The configuration will be recursively merged with the default values.

 ```json
 {